 Metadata is perhaps a more familiar strategy for SEO marketers.
 But while it is also a form of structured data, it has some differences.

 Microdata – We can think of microdata as telling search engines what the page elements are.
 In other words, microdata gives labels to individual content chunks.
-And then a search engine will highlight these chunks in searches.
-For example, we may use microdata to say "Hey, Google, this following text is the author's name," or "This next chunk of information is a star rating."
+Then, a search engine will highlight these chunks in searches.
+For example, we may use microdata to say, "Hey, Google, this following text is the author's name," or "This next chunk of information is a star rating."
 This is like speaking directly to Google or Bing, but it benefits the searcher in the end.